IMTRC: Low Back Pain and Massage

 Online courses expire one year from the date of purchase.
 When a course expires, you will no longer have access to the course materials and will be required to re-purchase the course.

-Course Approval Codes
+Course Approval Code(s)

-MS #535; LCEU0003448
+MS #535; LCEU0003741

 Copyright

-This course contains information that is proprietary.
-None of the material contained within this course may be used without the express written permission of AMTA unless otherwise indicated in the course.
-As a reminder, before practicing any new modalities or techniques, check with your state’s massage therapy regulatory authority to ensure they are within the state’s defined scope of practice for massage therapy.
+of AMTA unless otherwise indicated in the course.
+As a reminder, before practicing any new modalities or techniques, check with your state’s massage therapy

 Refunds

 Online courses are non-refundable.
-AMTA will not cover fees incurred from duplicate payments, insufficient funds, stopped payments or credit/debit cards over credit limits.
+AMTA will not cover fees incurred from duplicate payments, insufficient funds, stopped payments or credit/debit cards over